 This CRNA program (as well as all others that are accredited by the COA) prepares you to take the CCNA certification exam at the conclusion of the program, allowing you to become a CRNA.

 CAMC CRNA School has an integrated program, allowing you to participate in didactic and clinical education simultaneously.
 You can compare this with a front loaded program, which would have you complete all didactic courses before you begin your clinical experience.

 The didactic component of the program includes two areas of focus:

-Advanced Professional Nurse Anesthesia Practice, which includes anesthesia, basic sciences, basic and advanced principals of anesthesia practice, chemistry/physics, pharmacology, professional aspects of anesthesia practice and clinical practicum, as well as
+Advanced Professional Nurse Anesthesia Practice, which includes anesthesia, basic sciences, basic and clinical practicum, as well as

 Throughout your clinical experience, you will rotate to all three CAMC hospitals (Memorial, General, Women’s & Children’s) as well as to the Surgicare outpatient facility.
 You will not need to travel to other cities or other hospitals to obtain your clinical experience.

 Throughout your clinical training, you will participate in approximately 650-700 cases.
 The minimum number of cases required by the COA is 450.
 Average among CRNA programs is 773.

 Looking for something specific?
 Find CRNA schools categorized by their unique requirements.

 Some CRNA schools require much more out of their applicants than others.
 See how the requirements at Charleston Area Medical Center Nurse Anesthesia School compare to most CRNA school’s requirements.